As so often happens in dealing with problems, our real problems

 cash out of this country, which is going directly into the hands of people who

 are hostile to us and our way of life.
-It is also hurting the ordinary people
+It is also hurting and killing ordinary people

 who live in those countries.